QiufangMa/ICON-problem-statement/draft-wnd-icon-problem-statement.md

 the receiving party has a fixed role, and the scope of delegation is defined at design time.
 The delegating agent may itself be operating under dynamically adjusted trust constraints.
 The receiving agent may be a different implementation, framework, or vendor.
 The scope of work being delegated may not have been anticipated when permissions were originally configured.
-The techniques used in trust delegation follows similar patterns as in single agent scenario.
+The techniques used in trust delegation follows similar patterns as in single agent scenario:

 - Flat delegation: One of the popular pattern today and not advisable in production environment (violated least-privilege principle).
   In this approach delegating agent's full permission scope is passed to the sub-agent without constraint.
 The sub-agent operates with the same access as the orchestrator, regardless of whether the delegated task requires it.

 - Scoped delegation : The orchestrating agent generates a time-limited, scope-limited delegation token that the sub-agent presents to the systems it needs to access.
 This requires the orchestrating agent to have the capability to generate delegation tokens which is a capability most current agent frameworks do not provide natively.

 - Trust score inheritance: In this approach (which is based on trust scoring discussed above), the trust level of a sub-agent is constrained to a level lower than the current trust score of the delegating agent.
 This pattern requires a shared trust scoring